matthilde/sea/README.md

 # sea
 sea is a package manager written in POSIX shell script for POSIX shell scripts.

+**The package manager is actually in heavy stage of development, it is highly recommended to not download it.**

 ## Installation
 To install sea, just use the install script.